-Ecology may approve a Notice of Termination (NOT) request when the Permittee meets one or more of the following conditions:
+Ecology may approve a Notice of Termination (NOT) request when the Permittee meets one or more of the following conditions and Ecology determines that the discharges from the facility are no longer required to be covered under this permit:

 - 1. All permitted stormwater discharges associated with industrial activity that are authorized by this permit cease because the industrial activity has ceased, and no significant materials or industrial pollutants remain exposed to stormwater. - 2.
 The party that is responsible for permit coverage (signatory to application) sells or otherwise legally transfers responsibility for the industrial activity. - 3.
 All stormwater discharges associated with industrial activity are prevented because the stormwater is redirected to a sanitary sewer, or discharged to ground (e.g., infiltration).